Chart Color Schemes

 The educational profile of Angle Park exceeds national averages, with above-average qualification levels and academic performance metrics

-Angle Park's educational qualifications trail Australian benchmarks, with 21.3% of residents aged 15 and above holding university degrees compared to Australia's 30.4%.
-This gap indicates potential for educational development and skill enhancement.
-Bachelor degrees are the most common at 14.5%, followed by postgraduate qualifications at 5.6% and graduate diplomas at 1.2%.
-Trade and technical skills are prominent, with 26.5% of residents aged 15 and above holding vocational credentials – advanced diplomas at 8.1% and certificates at 18.4%.
+Angle Park's educational qualifications trail Australian benchmarks, with 21.3% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
+This disparity indicates potential for educational development and skill enhancement.
+Bachelor degrees are most common at 14.5%, followed by postgraduate qualifications (5.6%) and graduate diplomas (1.2%).
+Vocational credentials are also prominent, with 26.5% of residents aged 15+ holding such qualifications - advanced diplomas comprise 8.1%, while certificates make up 18.4%.

-Educational participation is high, with 27.7% of residents currently enrolled in formal education, including 9.9% in primary, 6.2% in secondary, and 5.1% pursuing tertiary education.
+Educational participation is high, with 27.7% of residents currently enrolled in formal education.
+This includes 9.9% in primary education, 6.2% in secondary education, and 5.1% pursuing tertiary education.

 Frequently Asked Questions - Education